zmitchell/zmitchell/README.md

 I developed an interest in systems programming during my PhD, and now I spend my free time doing things like building eBPF-based profilers (like everyone else).
 I feel at home in Rust and Zig, but I spent several years knee-deep in Python.
 I have a healthy fear of C++, and C macros scare me a little bit.
 It's my professional opinion as a doctor that header files should be illegal.

 I spent about 9 months on the [Nix](https://nixos.org) documentation team (if you've seen the documentation you'll understand why).
 I don't do that anymore, but I do still use Nix to configure all of my machines (yes, even my macOS laptop).
 You can see my Nix configurations here: [zmitchell/nixos-configs](https://github.com/zmitchell/nixos-configs).
-I'm the program chair for the [Nix conference](https://planetnix.com) that takes place in North America every year.
+For a few years I was the program chair for the [Planet Nix](https://planetnix.com) conference.

 ## Interests